mike-goldfinger/appdaemon-widgets/README.md

 It provides a volume slider and it shows the current state, volume and radio station.

 ---
-I'm going to provide an image of the widget, as far as my ha raspy is working again
+I'm going to provide an image of the widget, when my ha raspy is working again
 ---

 I like to improve to get the current listening radio station preselected on the drop-down menu.
 But first it will take me weeks to set up my HADashboard to control my home.